usethesource/rascal-website/docs/Recipes/Basic/Bubble/index.md

 #### Synopsis

-Variout styles to write bubble sort.
+Various styles to write bubble sort.

 #### Description

-[Bubble sort](http://en.wikipedia.org/wiki/Bubble_sort) is a classical (albeit not the most efficient) technique to sort lists of values.
+[Bubble sort](http://en.wikipedia.org/wiki/Bubble_sort) is a classic (albeit not the most efficient) technique to sort lists of values.
 We present here several styles to implement bubble sort.
 Also see [sort](../../../Library/List.md#List-sort) for a more efficient library function for sorting.